How to get a background check?

 Session Limits

-• Inmate Initiated – VOD – Video on Demand – Once you receive the connection request, you will have 3 minutes to connect before the opportunity ends.
-Limited to 5 attempts per day.
+• Inmate Initiated VOD (Video on Demand): – Once you receive the connection request, you will have 3 minutes to connect before the opportunity ends.
+Limited to 5 attempts by the inmate per day.

 How do I pickup inmate property?

-If inquiring about property for an inmate that has been sent to TDCJ (Texas Department of Criminal Justice), and is no longer in our custody, the individual attempting to collect the property will not be given the property.
-At the time the inmate is being released to TDCJ, he/she will fill out a form designating an individual to pick the property up that was left behind.
+At the time the inmate is being released to TDCJ, he/she will fill out a form designating an individual to pick up any remaining property that was left behind.
 The inmate will also have to provide contact information and an address for the person he/she has designated.
-A copy of the form will be sent via U.S. Mail to the designated person notifying them of the property which is to be picked up by them.
+A copy of the form will be sent via U.S. Mail to the designated person notifying them of the property, which is to be picked up by them, and them only.
 The letter will provide instructions on how to retrieve the property and how long the designated person has to retrieve it.
-The property will be packed and stored separately until it is picked up.
+The property will be packed and stored separately, in the Sheriff’s Property Room, until it is picked up.
 If the property is not picked up within the allotted time, it will be discarded or donated.

 Where do I report as a Weekender?